Python-PyQt/PyQt6-Docs/descriptions/QtCharts/QBoxPlotSeries-c.rst

 The :sip:ref:`~PyQt6.QtCharts.QBarCategoryAxis` class is used to add the categories to the chart's axis.
 Category labels have to be unique.
 If the same category label is defined for several box-and-whiskers items, only the first one is drawn.

-See the `box-and-whiskers chart example <https://doc.qt.io/qt-6/qtcharts-boxplotchart-example.html>`_ to learn how to create a box-and-whiskers chart.
+See the `Charts with Widgets Gallery <https://doc.qt.io/qt-6/qtcharts-chartsgallery-example.html>`_ to learn how to create a box-and-whiskers chart.

 .. image:: ../../../images/examples_boxplotchart.png